yachiruXBT/pepitotrader/README.md

 - The BTC price data starts from Jan 1, 2012.
 However, the Pepito logs begin on Nov 13, 2011, so you need to prune this data set.

+# Future Ideas/TODO's
+- Integrate with the live API of [Pepito](https://github.com/Clement87/Pepito-API) for real-time usage.
+- Give a bonus to pepito on his birthday (Aug 4th 2007)
+- Calculate Max/Min Profit/losses incurred.

 # Pépito raw data
 - BTC price source with 1 minute resolution :https://www.kaggle.com/datasets/mczielinski/bitcoin-historical-data
 - Pepito Cat Adventure logs : https://github.com/Clement87/Pepito-data/blob/main/tweets.json

+Thanks to [Clement](https://github.com/Clement87) to diligently collecting the data and making it available for use.